 - You even developed email marketing campaigns

-But, did you optimise your checkout process?
+But, did you optimize your checkout process?

 How many times has a customer been so close to buying your products and then changed their mind at the last minute?